Justin Bieber's Wife Hailey Surprises Him at Album Release Party

-Justin Bieber's Wife Hailey Makes Surprise Appearance at His Album Release Party: Watch!
+Justin Bieber's Wife Hailey Makes Surprise Appearance at iHeartRadio Album Release Party: Watch!
 (Exclusive)

 "Sorry, my wife is just walking in," Justin tells the interviewers.
 "Hi, I'm on a Zoom interview call," Justin says to his wife before turning the camera on a waving Hailey.